Lipschitz Stratification of Complex Hypersurfaces in Codimension 2: Set-up and statement of results

 \item $|f (x)|\sim |g(x)|$ if $|f(x)|\lesssim |g(x)|\lesssim |f(x)|$ in a neighbourhood of $ 0$.

 \item $|f (x)| \ll |g(x)|$ (or $f=o(g)$) if the ratio $\frac{|f(x)|}{|g(x)|}\to 0$ as $\|x\|\to 0$.

 \end{enumerate}

 While parameterizing analytic curve singularities or families of such singularities in $\C^2$ and $\C^3$ using Puiseux Theorem, we ramify in variable $x=u^n$.
 We often have to replace such an exponent $n$ by a multiple in order for such parameterizations to remain analytic, but we keep denoting it by $n$ for simplicity.
 This makes no harm since we always work over an admissible sector as explained in subsection \ref{ss:allowablesectors}.
+By an analytic unit we mean a nowhere vanishing analytic function or a germ of such function.